aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells.metadata/_index.md

 is_root: false
 ---

-Contains all classes of loading and saving metadata of the files.s
+The **Aspose.Cells.Metadata**  namespace contains all classes of loading and saving metadata of Spreadsheets.

 ### Classes
 | Class | Description |